Jury acquits 3 Washington state officers in death of a Black man who told them he couldn’t breathe

 The Ellis family immediately left the courtroom and planned to speak at a news conference later.
 The Washington Coalition for Police Accountability said in a statement that “the not guilty verdict is further proof the system is broken, failing the very people it should be serving.”

-“The only response at that point that I could think of is, ‘If you can talk to me, you can still breathe,’” Rankine said in testimony.
+“The only response at that point that I could think of is, ‘If you can talk to me, you can still breathe,’” Rankine said.

-Ellis was walking home with doughnuts from a 7-Eleven when he passed a patrol car stopped at a red light, with Collins and Burbank inside.

-After what witnesses said appeared to be a brief conversation between Ellis and the officers, Burbank, in the passenger seat, threw open his door, knocking Ellis down.
-The officers, both white, tackled and punched Ellis, with one stunning him with a Taser as the other held him in a neck restraint.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.